Shmuel Yankev Imber: Life

-In 1923–1928 he lived in USA, where he redacted a political and literary magazine Di Gegenwart, and an anthology Modern Yiddish Poetry (latin transcription; New York, 1927).
+In 1923–1928 he lived in the US, where he redacted a political and literary magazine Di Gegenwart, and an anthology Modern Yiddish Poetry (Latin transcription; New York, 1927).
 After returning to Poland in 1928 he moved to Kraków for a while and concentrated on publicist work, mostly in Polish.
-He completed his academic studies and earned a doctorate degree from Jagiellonian University on 25 June 1932,based on the dissertation Oskar Wilde jako poeta liryczny (Oscar Wilde as a lyrical poet) written under supervision of prof. Roman Dyboski.
+He completed his academic studies and earned a doctorate degree from Jagiellonian University on 25 June 1932,based on the dissertation Oskar Wilde jako poeta liryczny (Oscar Wilde as a lyrical poet) written under supervision of Professor Roman Dyboski.
 The dissertation was published as Pieśń i dusza Oskara Wilde'a in 1934.
 His polemic journalist work, mostly about rising antisemitism in Poland, was published in books Asy czystej rasy (Pure-breed Aces, 1934) and Kąkol na roli (Corncockle on the Field, 1938).

-First years of the war Imberg spent in his family regions.
+Imberg spent the early years of the war in his family regions.
 He remained in Lviv when it was annexed by the Soviet Union.
 He did not survive the war, and the circumstances of his death are unclear.
 According to some biographers, he was murdered in Złoczów or Jeziorna, most likely by Ukrainian antisemites during pogroms following the Nazi occupation in 1942.